skyf0xx/win-list/README.md

     npx prisma db push
     ```

-    Note: To run tests, you will also need to puch to the test database.
+    Note: To run tests, you will also need to push to the test database.
 (See scripts in package.json)

 ## Running the Application